luna/luna-rfcs/text/0000-runtime-design.md

   new patterns) is an important point of this design.
 - Reduction may elide useful things (e.g. sliders), so could be disabled or (hot-pathed).

+#### Separate Compilation

+- It should be possible to compile separate parts of the IR to separate languages as part of the JIT architecture.
+- This would allow hybrid compilation to support web use-cases.
+An example of this is that the currently editable view could compile to JavaScript to be executed live on the client, with compiled code executing on the server.
+- This has some complex interactions around data transfer and an object model, however.

 ## Parallelism
 As part of its usage in Luna Studio, Luna wants to offer the ability for